Sensibility/slackbot/README.md

 `!patch dota` will fetch the latest Dota2 patch.
 Currently only dota and overwatch patch notes are fetchable.

+##recipie
+This module uses the recipepuppy.com search API to find recipies by keyword.
+Multiple keywords can be used, just separate them with spaces e.g. `!recipe baked ham`.
+You can also use `!recipieI` to specify ingredients rather than regular keywords

 ##How to use:
 This bot has _ONLY_ been tested on Linux (Mint 17 and Ubuntu 15) and will _NOT_ work on Windows.
 It may be possible to run on Mac, but could require some fiddling.